Leonardo da Vinci machine gun

 How does a catapult work?

+A catapult stores potential energy in a tension arm or through the twisting of a rope.
 This energy propels a projectile across long distances with great force when released.

 What year was the catapult invented?